HardikTIET/Scoreme-Assignment/README.md

-Flask PDF to Excel Converter
+📄 Flask PDF to Excel Converter
-Overview
+🌟 Overview
 This is a Flask-based web application that allows users to upload a PDF file and converts it into an Excel file while preserving the original structure and layout.
 The app uses PyMuPDF (fitz) for extracting text and openpyxl for generating Excel files.

-Features
+✨ Features
-✅ Upload a PDF file
+✅ Upload a PDF file effortlessly
 ✅ Extract text while maintaining the format
 ✅ Export structured data to an Excel file
-✅ Download the converted file
+✅ Download the converted file with a single click

-Installation
+⚡ Installation Guide
+Follow these simple steps to set up and run the project on your local machine:

-Clone the repository:
+1️⃣ Clone the Repository
 sh
 Copy
 Edit
 git clone https://github.com/your-repo/pdf-to-excel-flask.git
 cd pdf-to-excel-flask
-Create a virtual environment:
+2️⃣ Create a Virtual Environment sh
-sh
 Copy
 Edit
 python -m venv venv
-source venv/bin/activate  # On macOS/Linux
-venv\Scripts\activate  # On Windows
-Install dependencies:
+Activate on macOS/Linux
 sh
 Copy
 Edit
+source venv/bin/activate
+Activate on Windows
+sh
+Copy
+Edit
+venv\Scripts\activate
+3️⃣ Install Dependencies
+sh
+Copy
+Edit
 pip install -r requirements.txt
-Usage
+🚀 How to Use
-Run the Flask app:
+1️⃣ Run the Flask App

 sh
 Copy
 Edit
 python app.py
-Open in your browser:
+2️⃣ Open the Application in Your Browser

-cpp
+sh
 Copy
 Edit
 http://127.0.0.1:5000
-Upload a PDF file, and the app will generate an Excel file for download.
+3️⃣ Upload a PDF File and let the magic happen! 🎩✨
+4️⃣ Download the Converted Excel File 📥

-Tech Stack
+🛠 Tech Stack
-Flask – Web framework
+🏗 Flask – Web framework
-PyMuPDF (fitz) – PDF text extraction openpyxl – Excel file creation
+📄 PyMuPDF (fitz) – PDF text extraction
+📊 openpyxl – Excel file creation
-Future Improvements
+🚀 Future Enhancements
-Support for tables and images
+🔹 Support for tables and images
-Better layout preservation
+🔹 Improved layout preservation
-Multi-page PDF handling
+🔹 Multi-page PDF handling

+💡 Contributions & Feedback
+We welcome contributions and feedback!
+If you find any issues or want to improve the project, feel free to submit a pull request or open an issue. 😊

+📌 Made with ❤️ using Python & Flask 🐍✨